solana-foundation/solana-improvement-documents/proposals/0022-multi-stake.md

 It works the same as the existing "redelegate" instruction, except the lamports all stay in the same account, and the second `Delegation` covers the redelegation.

-The permissionless `update` instruction clears out the first one once it's inactive.
+The `update` instruction clears out the first one once it's inactive.

+### Upgrade

+The stake program exposes a new instruction to upgrade a stake account to a multi-stake account.
+It performs a realloc to the new size of the stake account, and updates the rent-exempt reserve field in the stake account `Meta`.

+It must be signed by the current staker or withdrawer, and takes an optional payer to fund the additional rent-exempt reserve requirement.

 ### Runtime